lucy-sha512/archethic-docs/docs/learn/sharding/beacon-chain.md

 At the end of the day, a transaction chain is formed, and the last transaction is computed to generate a summary of the current day for a given subset.

 Since each transaction has its storage nodes, `Beacon Chains` are balanced between the storage nodes to ensure better scalability and distribution.

 ## Status and Network Coordinates of nodes

 Beacon Chains also contain the network status of the nodes where the public key starts by the Beacon Chain subset.

 The storage nodes in each subset are in charge of:
-- check the node availabilities
+- Check the node availabilities
-- gather networking information such as latency, bandwidth
+- Gather networking information such as latency, bandwidth

 At the end of the day, a transaction is formed as well and the last transaction is computed to generate a summary of node availability and network coordinates